liquidapps-io/dapp-dsp-k8s-helm/README.md

 ```bash
 kubectl logs -f dsp-nodeos-0 --all-containers
 ```
-it takes a couple of hours to restore from the blockchain backups depending on internet connection and hardware performance
+*It takes a couple of hours to restore from the blockchain backups depending on internet connection and hardware performance*

 ## Register
 ### Prepare and host dsp.json